Clarens, South Africa

-Clarens is a small town situated in the foothills of the Maluti Mountains in the Free State province of South Africa and nicknamed the "Jewel of the Eastern Free State".
+Clarens is a scenic small town situated in the foothills of the Maluti Mountains in the Free State province of South Africa and nicknamed the "Jewel of the Eastern Free State".
 It was established in 1912 and named after the town of Clarens in Switzerland where exiled Paul Kruger spent his last days.
-It is situated 336 km from Johannesburg, 284 km from Bloemfontein, 389 km from Durban.
+It is situated 336 km from Johannesburg, 284 km from Bloemfontein, 389 km from Durban, and is a popular weekend tourist destination.

 History

-A farm called "Leliehoek" (English: Lily Corner) was bought from Hermanus Steyn in 1910, and in 1911 Piet de Villiers sold his farm "Naauwpoort" (situated near the Titanic rock) to a company wanting to establish a village there.
-These two farms were divided into erven and sold for fifty pounds each.
+A farm called "Leliehoek" (English: Lily Corner) was bought from Hermanus Steyn in 1910, and in 1911 Piet de Villiers sold his farm "Naauwpoort" (situated near the Titanic rock) to a company that planned to establish a village there.
+These two farms were divided into stands and sold for fifty pounds each.

-A commission was appointed in 1912 to finalize negotiations, and a decision was made to name the village "Clarens" in honour of President Paul Kruger’s influence in the area.
-This came about in the following way - during the Free State-Basotho War of 1865 - 1866, five "burgers" from the Transvaal were murdered in the Eastern Free State, and as a result war was declared against the Basotho leader, Moshoeshoe.
+A commission was appointed in 1912 to finalise negotiations, and a decision was made to name the village "Clarens" in honour of President Paul Kruger’s influence in the area.
+This came about in the following way - during the Free State-Basotho War of 1865 - 1866, five burghers (citizens) of the Transvaal were murdered in the Eastern Free State, and as a result war was declared against the Basotho leader, Moshoeshoe.

-Paul Kruger, together with a commando of burgers, defeated the Basotho at the Battle of Naauwpoortnek (near Titanic rock).
+Paul Kruger, together with a commando of burghers, defeated the Basotho at the Battle of Naauwpoortnek (near Titanic rock).
 President Kruger spent his last days as a voluntary exile in the attractive village of Clarens in Switzerland, and thus Clarens was named for this Swiss town.
 A monument was erected on the farm "Ararat" just outside Clarens, in honour of the five burghers murdered by the Basotho on 29 September 1865, during the siege of Naauwpoort.
 This monument was later moved to Clarens and placed in the central town square, where it stands to this day.

+Neighbourhoods and estates

+Clarens is centred on the Clarens Town Square, the hub for shops, galleries, markets and events.
+The village residential areas immediately surrounding are often referred to as Uptown on the hillside and Downtown on the lower slopes.
+Neighbourhoods include the Swartland, the valley region that was historically a vlei (marshy wetland); Kloof, also a founding neighbourhood situated against the mountainside near Kloof Dam; and The Ridge, a quiet hillside area with views.
+Immediately adjoining Clarens to the south is Kgubetswana, an urban township.

+Surrounding Clarens are several private estates: the Clarens Golf & Leisure Estate includes an 18‑hole golf course; Clarens Mountain Estate on the hills above the village retains indigenous vegetation and scenery; and the Sandstone Gorge Estate nestled in a sandstone valley at the foot of a nearby hill.